How to Make a Schultüte (Or...How to Make your Child's or Grandchild's First Day at School Fun!)

 We here at Gingerbread World are fascinated by how families pass along their heritage to their children and grandchildren.
 Many of our customers came to Canada from Germany and other European countries and appreciate their home country’s traditions and values through the foods they enjoy and the gifts they give.
 Lebkuchen Schmidt at Christmas time is a wonderful way at Christmas time that they share their memories and experiences.

 The Schultüte is a big deal for children starting school.
 It’s a cherished tradition for families as parents give thought to the new adventure their children are embarking upon.
-And the Schultüte is a cultural icon – the pointy paper cone with the crepe paper top are instantly recognizable to anyone connected to German heritage.
+And the Schultüte is a cultural icon – the pointy paper cone with the crepe paper top is instantly recognizable to anyone connected to German heritage.

 Supposedly German kids have been receiving Schultüte since 1810 when it was first recorded in the city of Jena.
 The story goes that in the early days of the Schultüte the cone was not given directly to the child.
 Instead it was brought by the parent or grandparent or godparent to the school and hung on a metal "Schultüten-Baum" (school cone tree) from which each child had to pick his or her cone, without breaking it.
 The children were told that the Schultütenbaum grows at the school and when the fruits (the Schultüten) are ripe and big enough to pick, it's time to go to school for the first time.